 The Free Church General Assembly appointed him to the chair of Systematic Theology at the Free Church College in 1978.
 In 1999 he was chosen as principal of the College by the General Assembly, and in that role he spearheaded the College’s relationship with the University of Glasgow (where he is a visiting Professor) leading to the validation of the College’s degree of Bachelor of Theology.

 In 2008, Donald Macleod was honoured with a Doctorate of Divinity by Westminster Theological Seminary, Philadelphia.
-He retired from the post of principal of the Free Church College in May 2010 but remains professor of systematic theology.
+He retired from the post of principal of the Free Church College in May 2010.

 Donald Macleod is well known as a previous editor of The Monthly Record of the Free Church and as a columnist in the West Highland Free Press and The Observer newspaper.